Ready to get started?

 Mindfulness practices

-Throughout psychotherapy sessions with my clients’, I often use mindfulness practices.
 Meditation or present moment awareness activities help shift your thoughts away from your usual preoccupations toward an appreciation of the moment and a larger perspective on life.
 They can create a sense of calm, acceptance of the moment and feelings that arise, and reduce symptoms.

-Why is it important to be present?
+Why is it important to be mindful?

 Being mindful can: